taufik-adinugraha/dummy-streamer/PIPELINE.md

-Below is a demo scenario that integrates IoT data with metadata using a ClickHouse pipeline (L1→L4), then surfaces insights in Looker.
-We'll walk through how to join streaming IoT data (like power usage) with a metadata table (customer/device info), create materialized views for fast queries, and finally configure Looker to access ClickHouse.
+Below is a demo scenario that integrates IoT data with metadata using a ClickHouse pipeline (L1→L4).
+We'll walk through how to join streaming IoT data (like power usage) with a metadata table (customer/device info), and create materialized views for fast queries.

 ## 1. Overall Demo Flow
 1. Data Stream (IoT): A script continuously sends minimal device usage data (e.g., device_id, timestamp, power_usage_kWh) to ClickHouse.